Home / Career Guides / Forklift Operator

 Can I work as an independent contractor as a forklift operator?

-While most are employed by warehouses, factories, or shipping terminals, some professionals in this role work as contractors, hired on a project-to-project basis.
+While most are employed by warehouses, factories, or shipping terminals, some work as contractors, hired on a project-to-project basis.

 What types of industries employ forklift operators?